Inedo/inedo-docs/Various/licensing/activation.md

 #### What happens when my trial key expires?
 When your trial period comes to an end, your key “expires.”
 When a key expires, all of your applications and components remain in ProGet in exactly the same way – there is NO SCENARIO in which your data will be locked or erased from ProGet.
 However, ProGet does require you to enter a key with a valid license at the end of your trial.
 There are two ways to do this:
-+Enter a free forever key.
+    + Enter a free forever key.
 If you had a free key before your trial, you can simply reenter it.
 If you have misplaced it or never had forever free key in the past, you can create a new one by [clicking here](https://my.inedo.com).
-+[Purchase ProGet](https://inedo.com/proget/pricing) and enter that key to continue enjoying the advanced features of your free trial.
+    + [Purchase ProGet](https://inedo.com/proget/pricing) and enter that key to continue enjoying the advanced features of your free trial.

 [Learn More about ProGet Free Trials](https://inedo.com/proget/pricing/trial)